Tariffs and regulations

 All labelling and information directives of the European Council must be met, as well as local and national regulations.
 Information on the labelling of products in the interest of consumers and compliance procedures are available at Summaries of EU Legislation.

 Food information and labelling legislation must comply with EU legislation.
 For more information, visit EUR- Lex Food Safety.

-For organic produce, EU legislation requires that imported organic food from third countries be produced to the same standards as that from or EU.
-For more information, visit The Netherlands Food and Consumer Product Safety Authority.
+For organic produce, EU legislation requires that imported organic food from third countries be produced to the same standards as that from the EU.
+For more information,see trade in organic products.

 There are controls on imports into The Netherlands on a number of products.
-For more information, visit Dutch Customs.
+For more information, visit the Dutch Customs agency.